Real-Time Location API with Google Maps and JavaScript (1/4)

-🔔 Before we begin this tutorial, signup for a PubNub account to get your API keys.
-We’ve got a generous sandbox tier that’ll cost you nothing until it’s time to scale! 🔔
+Before we begin this tutorial, sign up for a PubNub account to get your API keys.
+We offer a generous sandbox tier that won't cost you a dime until it's time to scale!

-Geolocation and tracking functionality continues to make leaps and bounds.
-We’ve transcended beyond the static map to interactive and dynamic API mapping technology.
-With that, we’ve seen the vital role that a geolocation api can play in every industry, from the on-demand economy to the Internet of Things.
+Geolocation and tracking functionality are making continuous advancements.
+We have moved beyond static maps to a realm of interactive and dynamic API mapping technology.
+This shift has underscored the indispensable role that a geolocation API assumes in every industry, from the on-demand economy to the Internet of Things.

-Real-time tracking casts quite a wide net, eh?
+Real-time tracking certainly casts a wide net, doesn't it?

 Google Maps Tracking Tutorial Overview

-This is a 4-part tutorial on building real-time maps for web and mobile web using the Google Maps JavaScript API and PubNub.
-We’ll begin with basics to get your app set up, then add real-time geolocation functionality in Parts 2-4.
+This is a four-part tutorial on building real-time maps for web and mobile web using the Google Maps JavaScript API and PubNub.
+We'll start with the basics to get your app set up, then add real-time geolocation functionality in the subsequent parts.

-In the end, you’ll have a basic JavaScript location tracking app with map markers, device location-tracking, and flight paths, powered by the JavaScript Google Maps API and PubNub.
+By the end, you'll have a basic JavaScript location tracking app with map markers, device location tracking, and flight paths, powered by the JavaScript Google Maps API and PubNub.

 Real-Time Location API Setup